Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width

-Interestingly, z7\_GND\_34204 is emitting Ly$\alpha$ with EW = 280\AA\ comparable the typical theoretical limit ($\sim$ 240 -- 350\AA) of Ly$\alpha$ emission from star formation \citep{Schaerer2003a}.
-Although it has been suggested that Ly$\alpha$ fluorescence illuminated by a nearby quasar could contribute to large EW Ly$\alpha$ \citep{Cantalupo2012a, Rosdahl2012a, Yajima2012a}, we did not detect an indicator of AGN activity from z7\_GND\_34204, for instance, a significant \ion{N}{5} emission.
-Also, z7\_GND\_34204 has $M_{\text{UV}}=-20.4$, comparable but a little fainter than the characteristic population of $z\sim7-8$ galaxies of $M_{\text{UV}}\sim-21$, thus it seems that its large Ly$\alpha$ EW is less likely due to the AGN activity.
-Although it is challenging to interpret such extremely large EW Ly$\alpha$ without AGN, \cite{Kashikawa2012a} argue that their extremely large EW Ly$\alpha$ emitter requires a very young and massive metal-poor stars like Population III stars \citep[see also ][]{Schaerer2003a, Raiter2010a}.
+Interestingly, z7\_GND\_34204 is emitting Ly$\alpha$ with EW = 280\AA\ comparable to the typical theoretical limit ($\sim$ 240 -- 350\AA) of Ly$\alpha$ emission from star formation \citep{Schaerer2003a}.
+Although it has been suggested that Ly$\alpha$ fluorescence illuminated by a nearby quasar could contribute to large-EW Ly$\alpha$ \citep{Cantalupo2012a, Rosdahl2012a, Yajima2012a}, we did not detect an indicator of active galactic nucleus (AGN) activity from z7\_GND\_34204, for instance, a significant \ion{N}{5} emission.
+Also, z7\_GND\_34204 has $M_{\text{UV}}=-20.4$, comparable but a little fainter than the characteristic population of $z\sim7-8$ galaxies of $M_{\text{UV}}\sim-21$; thus, it seems that its large Ly$\alpha$ EW is less likely due to the AGN activity.
+Although it is challenging to interpret such extremely large-EW Ly$\alpha$ without AGN, \cite{Kashikawa2012a} argue that their extremely large-EW Ly$\alpha$ emitter requires a very young and massive metal-poor stars like Population III stars \citep[see also ][]{Schaerer2003a, Raiter2010a}.
 Furthermore, \cite{Santos2020a} reported a significant number of non-AGN LAEs with extreme EWs ($>$ 240\AA) at $z\sim2-6$.
-With all that being said, there seems to be an increasing demand for extreme stellar populations to explain these extremely large EW LAEs.
+With all that being said, there seems to be an increasing demand for extreme stellar populations to explain these extremely large-EW LAEs.

-\subsubsection{Asymmetric line profile of Ly$\alpha$ emission}
+\subsubsection{Asymmetric Line Profile of Ly$\alpha$ Emission}